neoswap-ai/neoswap-solana-collection-swap/README.md

     txsWithoutSigners: neoTypes.TxWithSigner[], // Array of transactions with empty Signer
     simulation: Option<boolean>,                // OPTIONAL default skip simulation and broadcast to blockchain (recommanded).
 If true: make simulation of the transactions before broadcasting them
     skipConfirmation: Option<boolean>,          // OPTIONAL default iterates through the transactions to confirm status (return error if one fails with array of transactionhashes).
 If true: skip confirmation
+    provider: Option<AnchorProvider>            // OPTIONAL default: undefined.
+If you want to use your own provider, import it and pass it here

 });
 ```